zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 1. Restrict Organization

 With the primary domain scope the organization will be restricted to the requested domain, this means only users of the requestd organization will be able to login.
-The private labeling (branding) and the login policy of the requested organization will trigger automatically.
+The private labeling (branding) and the login policy of the requested organization will be set automatically.

 :::note
 More about the [Scopes](../../apis/openidoauth/scopes)